shashankyo/ShopNest_Ecommerce-/README.md

 5.Description:
 Complete shop me project is about shop me application where we can:
-1.Login,
+1.Login.
-2.Signup,
+2.Signup.
-3.Add products into cart and
+3.Add products into cart.
-4.Admin login.
+4.Admin login(Alter the content).